 As a result of these barriers, and despite best intentions, youth leadership and involvement in supported housing projects can often fall into becoming tokenistic, inconsistent and short term.

-By providing this funding, we aim to create space and time for services to innovate, try new approaches, and implement sustainable youth leadership systems, programmes and initiatives – both within the Foyer and reaching out into the wider community.
+By providing this funding, we aim to create space and time for services to innovate, try new approaches, and implement sustainable youth leadership systems.